 We all woke early 6.30 am tea and hot poha awaited us after a quick snack our Trek started.
 We had hired two villagers our guide Kailash Rock Climbing Expert and Laxman.
 Laxman was carrying our Food ration for three days on his head and climbing to our amazement.

 Alang Caves before Alang Rock patch was our destination trek is pleasant till the caves a small water cistern comes on the way where we refilled our bottles.
 Kailash was carrying coconut and Agarbatti.
-Into the trek we reached a Hanuman Mandir where he prayed and offered the coconut for our safety and successful journey.
+Into the trek, we reached a Hanuman Mandir where he prayed and offered the coconut for our safety and successful journey.
 I liked how humble he is even though he is one of the best climbers around he is very simple and first to help in any situation on the trek.
-We reached the cave at foot step of Alang Rock Patch we left our bags behind with Laxman.
+We reached the cave at the footstep of Alang Rock Patch we left our bags behind with Laxman.
 Monkeys are common here take off your belongings.

-Our First destination was Madan Fort in between Alang and Kulang rock cut steps were visible from distant we carried some lunch and water for Madan Fort.
-Traverse walk connecting Alang Fort to Madan Fort is simple till you reach Madan Fort we spotted some bee hives and moved quickly to avoid disturbing the bees.
+Our First destination was Madan Fort in between Alang and Kulang rock-cut steps were visible from distant we carried some lunch and water for Madan Fort.
+Traverse walk connecting Alang Fort to Madan Fort is simple till you reach Madan Fort we spotted some beehives and moved quickly to avoid disturbing the bees.
 To reach Madan you need to cross a traverse there are rock holds to cross you can also use a rope for safety.
-Madan rock steps are exposed on one side we slowly moved towards the rock patch our guide Kailash climbed it quickly and setup the ropes for us.
-We all were given harness and instructions most of us were first time rock climbers few people managed to climb the rock patch slowly others who struggled were pulled up at places where they struggled.
+Madan rock steps are exposed on one side we slowly moved towards the rock patch our guide Kailash climbed it quickly and set up the ropes for us.
+We all were given harness and instructions most of us were first-time rock climbers few people managed to climb the rock patch slowly others who struggled were pulled up at places where they struggled.

 Descend till rock patch was interesting all our sense were heightened loose gravel was making walking along the edge difficult we slowly reached the rock patch Kailash and our trek leader gave us instruction for rappelling which was fun.
 We started walking towards Alang the traverse patch connecting Alang and Madangad awaited us the most difficult at Madangad everyone successfully negotiated it and reached caves quickly.
 We had a late lunch and started the first 25 feet rock patch towards Alang.
 It was a simple rock patch though we were tired now and completed it slowly.

 The main attraction of the trek is the 70 feet rock patch at Alang nearly vertical looked impossible to most of us.
-Kailash said a small pray and started free climbing with rope it took him less than 5 minutes to climb he performed many splits mid air on rock hold we are were awed by his free climb.
+Kailash said a small pray and started free climbing with rope it took him less than 5 minutes to climb he performed many splits mid-air on rock hold we are were awed by his free climb.
 All of us were pulled up on difficult patches it was late by now and luckily it was full moon night.
-Few trekkers were pulled up on second attempt even while you are being pulled up you need to put efforts to climb up using your rope and find holds to put your feet and walk on the wall.
+Few trekkers were pulled up on the second attempt even while you are being pulled up you need to put efforts to climb up using your rope and find holds to put your feet and walk on the wall.
 It took a lot of effort all trekkers with good muscle power chipped in to pull other trekkers.

 Once you reach up there is hardly any space for four people a small cave is nearby which can hold 5 to 8 trekkers the steps leading to Alang Plateau is very small you need to mind your rucksack it can easily push you into exposed fall.
-It was late evening our group leader asked us to adjust our bags and sleeping mats it was very windy we moved very slowly after few steps we found hold on steps.
-It helped us gain confidence to complete this patch safely we finished this section cautiously.
+It was late evening our group leader asked us to adjust our bags and sleeping mats it was very windy we moved very slowly after a few steps we found to hold on steps.
+It helped us gain the confidence to complete this patch safely we finished this section cautiously.

 We were all excited to have finished the Alang climb safely our guide Laxman had moved ahead in the cave our simple dinner was getting ready.
 It was bitter cold and windy outside and warm inside the cave many water tanks are present at Alang with water available till summer.
 We had an early dinner and slept early the long day finally took its toll.
 Another group was present in the cave we found chicken feathers in the water tank near the cave and the water tank was very filthy many people use forts for chicken bbq and alcohol party which is bad.